 Speaking of mobile, you need to keep in mind how your readers will be viewing their emails.
 These days more and more people will be looking at your email on a mobile device, so plan accordingly.
 In fact, we’d recommend a mobile-first approach.
 This basically means designing your email to look good on mobile first, and then thinking about the desktop design after.

 You don’t need a degree in design to create a good-looking email.
-But there are a couple of design tips to keep in mind when thinking about your image ‘real estate’ within the overall newsletter.
+But there are a couple of design tips to keep in mind when thinking about your header image ‘real estate’ within the overall newsletter.

 Firstly, beware the top two inches.
 As this is the first part of the email that users see, you need to engage them, so it’s best not to fill it entirely with an image – there are certain email clients that won’t show them by default (more on that later).